 For instructions on deploying recording connectors, please see: Getting Started with the Recording Connector.

-By default, The Virtual Room Connector (VRC) can support 2 H.323/SIP connection will require.
+By default, The Virtual Room Connector (VRC) can support 2 H.323/SIP connection at a time.
 The VM can be given more resources to support more simultaneous H.323/SIP connections.
 For example: If you need to support up to 4 H.323/SIP devices at a given time, you would need to have a single VRC with 8 CPU Cores and at least 8.4 GBs of memory.
 You could also deploy 2 VRC VMs each with 4 CPU Cores and 8 GBs of memory.
 A load balancer is also available for large scale deployments.

-For instructions on deploying Virtual Room Connectors, please see: Getting started with Virtual Room Connectors.
+For instructions on deploying Virtual Room Connectors, please see Getting started with Virtual Room Connectors.